canonical/subiquity/doc/reference/autoinstall-schema.rst

 How the delivery is verified
 ----------------------------

-To ensure expected runtime behaviour after delivering the autoinstall config, the installer performs some sanity checks to ensure one delivery method is not confused for another.
+To ensure expected runtime behaviour after delivering the autoinstall config, the installer performs some quick checks to ensure one delivery method is not confused for another.

 cloud-config
 ^^^^^^^^^^^^